engee-nl/b-code-testing/user-auth-service/README.md

 ## Technologies Used
-- FastAPI
+- FastAPI: Web framework for building APIs.
-- PostgreSQL (or other SQL database)
+- SQLAlchemy: ORM for interacting with the PostgreSQL database.
-- Docker
+- PostgreSQL: Database for storing user quest and reward data.
-- Kubernetes
+- JWT: Token-based authentication to secure access.
-- JWT for token-based authentication
+- Docker: Containerization for consistent deployment.
-- SQLAlchemy
+- Kubernetes: Orchestrates containerized services for scalability.